 As an employer, it is your legal responsibility to ensure that your staff undertake food hygiene training.
-And with so much at stake, it is easy to see why this is essential.
+And with so much at stake, it is easy to see why training is essential.

-Ajuda offers high-quality, informative food hygiene training courses – with our Level 2 Award in Food Hygiene course, which is next running on the 18th October, you can be sure to gain all the knowledge about food hygiene that your business needs to ensure good practice.
+Ajuda offers high-quality, informative food hygiene training courses throughout the year.
+With our Level 2 Award in Food Hygiene course, which is next running on the 18th October, you can be sure to gain all the knowledge about food hygiene that your business needs to ensure good practice.

 *Food hygiene rating statistics for Wales and Cardiff: http://ratings.food.gov.uk/, 5/10/16.
 You can search for the food

 hygiene scores of premises in your local authority via this website.